sonasalehian/AHC-Poroelastic-Model/README.md

 1. `anderson_junction_subsec5.1/`: This folder pertains to the Anderson Junction case study and its associated details.

-2. `different_options_subsec5.2/`: Here, you will find information relevant to the exploration of different options, as discussed in subsection 5.2 of the paper.
+2. `anisotropy_ratio_subsec5.2/`: This folder is dedicated to the investigation of anisotropy ratios, the focus of subsection 5.2.

-3. `anisotropy_ratio_subsec5.4/`: This folder is dedicated to the investigation of anisotropy ratios, the focus of subsection 5.4.
+3. `different_options_subsec5.3/`: Here, you will find information relevant to the exploration of different options, as discussed in subsection 5.3 of the paper.

 4. `figures/`: Within this folder, you can access scripts to generate all of the figures referred to in the paper.